lamps-lab/Patent-figure-segmentor/README.md

     - python3 segmentImage_json.py <image_path> --amazonDirectory <amazon_filepath> --TransformerDirectory <path/where/you/saved/transformer/result> --jsonDirectory <path/to/save/json/file> --outputDirectory <path/to/save/segmented/images> --jsonFilename <name/of/json/file/without/json/extension>

 ## Example
 - We have included few images and their corresponding amazon bounding box information in the **testing_files** folder to test the pipeline.

+## Applications of the DeepPatent2 dataset
+- The following are some of the useful applications of the DeepPatent2 dataset focusing on technical drawings and patent figures
+    - Image segmentation
+    - Image captioning
+    - Image Classification
+    - Object detection